 - The global 2020 COVID-19 pandemic has sent shockwaves around the world.
 In a first effort to contain the virus, many countries have imposed a lockdown and schools and/or universities have closed for several months across all OECD and partner countries.
-In South Africa, the closures were nationwide from 18 March 2020 and schools started progressively reopening on 8 June 2020.
-By the end of June, South Africa had experienced 15 weeks of effective school closures in some form, compared to 14 weeks on average across OECD countries (UNESCO, 2020).
-However, the actual impact in some countries may have been less severe as some of these periods included scheduled school breaks. - While there is uncertainty about the likely overall impact of the COVID-19 pandemic on education expenditure, governments will face difficult decisions on the allocation of resources, as government funds are injected into the economy and the health sector.
-In 2017, public spending on primary to tertiary education as a share of government expenditure in South Africa was 15%, higher than the OECD average of 11% (Figure 3). - The crisis may have a severe impact on the internationalisation of higher education as the delivery of online course material and travel restrictions may raise questions among international students' perception on the value of obtaining their degree from an institution abroad.
-South Africa, with a lower share of foreign students than in total across the OECD, may be less strongly affected than other countries.
+In India, the closures were localised from 4 March 2020 and on 25 March 2020, closures became nationwide.
+By the end of June, India had experienced 17 weeks of effective school closures in some form, compared to 14 weeks on average across OECD countries (UNESCO, 2020).
+However, the actual impact in some countries may have been less severe as some of these periods included scheduled school breaks. - The crisis may have a severe impact on the internationalisation of higher education as the delivery of online course material and travel restrictions may raise questions among international students' perception on the value of obtaining their degree from an institution abroad.
+India, with a lower share of foreign students than in total across the OECD, may be less strongly affected than other countries.